gyenattila/mern-stack/README.md

 **M** - MongoDB -> A NoSQL Database which stores "Documents" in "Collections".
 Enforces no Data Schema or Relations.
 Easily connected to Node / Express (NOT to React!).

 **E** - Express -> NodeJS Framework which simplifies writing Server-side Code and Logic.
 Middleware-based, includes Routing, View-rendering & More.
+Middleware-focused approach.

 **R** - ReactJS -> A Client-Side (Browser) Library which allows to build highly reactive user interfaces.